jasonlipo/BitmapEditor/README.md

 # Bitmap Editor

+This program simulates a basic editor of bitmap images using capital letters to represent pixels.

 Pixel co-ordinates are a pair of integers: a column number between 1 and 250, and a row number between 1 and 250.

 Bitmaps starts at coordinates 1,1.

 Colours are specified by capital letters.

 # How to Run